 Struck by the extreme nature of “truths” claimed by Esther Hicks and her husband Jerry, who died in 2011 – but never on their website, I began researching their history, sharing with other skeptics and, more significant, talking with people who worked with them and knew them well.

 Few public figures are in private what they seem in public.
 That’s obvious.
 We all have our public and private faces.
 With celebrities like Esther and Jerry Hicks, the contrast can be considerable.
-In few such situations is the difference as great.
+In a few such situations, the difference is great.

 I followed a conversation thread on Wikipedia, at a time when Esther Hicks’ popularity was soaring, where a representative from the Abraham-Hicks organization relentlessly argued for a positive portrayal of the couple.
 Her nearly religious zeal seems to have worked, the result being an encyclopedia page that isn’t just inaccurate, but turned to a virtual ad for Abraham-Hicks Publications.